Who Owns Celebrations?

 History of Celebrations

-- Founded: 1974
+- Founded: 1997

 - Founders: Mars, Incorporated (internal development)

-Celebrations was introduced by Mars in 1997 in the United Kingdom as a chocolate assortment product featuring miniature versions of popular Mars chocolate bars in a single shareable box or tub.
+Celebrations were introduced by Mars in 1997 in the United Kingdom as a chocolate assortment product featuring miniature versions of popular Mars chocolate bars in a single shareable box or tub.
 The brand was created to compete directly with Cadbury's Roses and Nestle's Quality Street in the lucrative UK chocolate assortment market, which sees peak sales during Christmas, Easter, and other gift-giving occasions.
 This strategic product development demonstrated exceptional insight into the growing demand for convenient, shareable chocolate assortments while establishing a distinctive brand identity that would define the chocolate assortment category for generations.

 The original Celebrations assortment included miniature versions of Mars, Snickers, Twix, Milky Way, Bounty, Maltesers, and Galaxy, giving consumers a variety of well-known chocolate brands in one package.
 This approach of leveraging existing popular brands rather than creating new chocolates specifically for the assortment proved highly successful, as consumers already knew and loved the individual bars.
 This innovative approach to product development demonstrated Mars's exceptional ability to create value-added products that could serve multiple consumer needs while leveraging existing brand equity.